Abaxis, Inc. Charter of the Compensation Committee of the Board of Directors

 - is employed as an executive officer by a company if the Chief Executive Officer or another executive officer of the Company serves on the compensation committee of such company.

-The Committee shall meet as often as it deems appropriate, but not less frequently than as required by applicable law or the requirements of Nasdaq, to review the compensation of the executive officers and directors of the Company, and otherwise perform its duties under this charter.
+The Committee shall meet as often as it deems appropriate to review the compensation of the executive officers and directors of the Company, and otherwise perform its duties under this charter.

 A majority of the members shall represent a quorum of the Committee, and, if a quorum is present, any action approved by at least a majority of the members present shall represent the valid action of the Committee.
 Any actions taken by the Committee during any period in which one or more members fail for any reason to meet the membership requirements set forth above shall be nonetheless duly authorized actions of the Committee for all corporate purposes.